subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/03.using-bazaar-tools/docs.md

 ---
-title: 'Get to Know Subutai Bazaar'
+title: 'Using the Bazaar Tools'
 visible: true
 taxonomy:
     category: